DanielNScott/ed_tools/opt_alg/README.txt

 5) Edit the file settings.m as desired.
 You can run test optimizations on the rosenbrock 2D function to mess around with different settings and get a feel for how everything works if interested.

-6) To run an optimization on the machine you're logged into, call 'optimize_ed.sh'.
+6) To run an optimization on the machine you're logged into, call 'opt_ed.sh'.
 To run an optimization via queue, cal 'runopt.sh'.
 If you append a filename, e.g. './myNewSettings' to the call, the optimization algorithm will try to load a file './myNewSettings.m' instead of the default 'settings.m' in it's configuration.